 - In 1884, after a Committee of the German State Railways noticed a connection between the viscosity of mineral oils and their lubricating properties, Carl Oswald Viktor Engler designed a viscometer for use with oils of this type.
 An improved model followed in 1892.
-Engler’s viscosimeter was widely used in Germany and elsewhere on the Continent, and was available in the U.S. by the early years of the twentieth century.
+Engler’s viscosimeter was widely used in Germany and elsewhere on the Continent, and became available in the U.S. in the early years of the twentieth century.
 The “1745 / PTR / 1906” inscription on this example refers to the Physikalisch-Technische Bundesanstalt, the national metrology institute of Germany.

 - Ref: C. Engler, “Viscosimeter,” Chemiker Zeitung 9 (1885).

 - Henry Heil, Illustrated Catalogue and Price-List of Chemical Apparatus (New York, 1903), pp. 441-442.

 - overall: 15 in x 6 in; 38.1 cm x 15.24 cm

 - overall: 15 in x 7 1/2 in x 6 1/4 in; 38.1 cm x 19.05 cm x 15.875 cm

 - ID Number

 - catalog number

 - Credit Line